jovasal/Figma-portfolio/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-> This project is a develop reference gor beguiners
+> This project is a develop using FIGMA templates

 ### Prerequisites